halyph/old-octopress-blog/source/_posts/2015-09-25-programming-languages-to-native-code.markdown

 There is no direct compilation from interpret/dynamic language to native static binary.
 But, it's possible to pack application with language runtime into "archive"/executable to behave like static native binary.

-- Python [freezing](http://docs.python-guide.org/en/latest/shipping/freezing/) (_"Freez"_ your code is to distribute to end-users as an executable which includes a bundled Python interpreter)
+- Python [freezing](http://docs.python-guide.org/en/latest/shipping/freezing/) (To _"Freeze"_ your code is to distribute to end-users as an executable which includes a bundled Python interpreter)
     - bbFreeze
     - py2exe
     - pyInstaller